ERP Integration: How ERP Systems & AP Automation Tools Work Together

 ERP migrations are tedious, but there are several reasons a company may choose to make the switch.
 Most commonly, companies outgrow the functionality of their current ERP and opt for a more mature solution.
 Alternatively, during an acquisition, organizations using different ERPs often need to establish new systems to align data from disparate systems.
 Mergers are another common prompt for ERP migrations, this occurs when two separate teams must centralize their workflows onto the same set of tools.

-With nearly 50% of companies considering upgrading or changing their ERP, it’s important for firms to carefully plan their migration – else they risk major headaches along the way.
+With many companies considering upgrading or changing their ERP, it’s important for firms to carefully plan their migration – else they risk major headaches along the way.
 One way to mitigate this is to create a list of all current ERP integrations, to make sure that the new ERP tool can support them.

 Linking Multiple Systems